python/cpython/Doc/extending/newtypes_tutorial.rst

 easily use the :c:type:`PyTypeObject` it needs.
 It can be difficult to share these :c:type:`PyTypeObject` structures between extension modules.

-In this example we will create a :class:`SubList` type that inherits from the built-in :class:`list` type.
-The new type will be completely compatible with regular lists, but will have an additional :meth:`increment` method that increases an internal counter:
+In this example we will create a :class:`!SubList` type that inherits from the built-in :class:`list` type.
+The new type will be completely compatible with regular lists, but will have an additional :meth:`!increment` method that increases an internal counter:

 .. code-block:: pycon